Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite eight times over their past 10 games and won each of those contests.
+- The Cubs have played as the favorite nine times over their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Cubs and their opponents are 7-3-0 when it comes to hitting the over.
+- The Cubs and their opponents have combined to hit the over six times in their last 10 games with a total.

 - Bookmakers have not set a spread for any of the Cubs' last 10 games.